Noah Williams (diver): 2018–2019

-2020–2022
+2020–2021

 In March 2020, Williams won his first individual international title at the first event of the 2020 FINA Diving World Series which was held in Montreal, Canada, winning gold in the Men's 10m Platform.

 In May 2021, Williams and Andrea Spendolini-Sirieix won a silver medal in the 10m mixed synchro event at the 2020 European Aquatics Championships.

 Williams qualified for the Olympic Games in Tokyo 2021, however, he missed out on the Men's 10 metre platform semifinal after finishing 27th.

+2022

 In February 2022, Williams won the gold medal in the Men's 10m Platform event at the British National Diving Cup with a score of 448.50.

 At the 2022 World Aquatics Championships held in Budapest, Williams partnered with Matty Lee for the first time in an international competition and they won silver in the synchro 10 m platform event.

 At the 2022 Commonwealth Games, Williams and Lee won gold in the synchro 10m platform despite Williams injuring his ankle.
 Williams also won gold with in the mixed synchro 10m platform with Spendolini-Sirieix.
 Williams also won a silver at the 2022 European Aquatics Championships in the men's 10m platform final.

+2024

+With partner Tom Daley, Williams won the silver medal in the men's synchronized 10 metre platform at the 2024 Summer Olympics.
+Later in the Games, Williams won a bronze medal in the individual 10 metre platform.

+Diving achievements

+To date, Williams has won a total of twenty eight medals across both national and international competitions: